kernow/shortcode/README.md

   # location of the template files, default is "app/views/shortcode_templates"
   config.template_path = "support/templates/erb"

-  # a hash of templates passed as strings, if this is set it overrides the
+  # a hash of templates passed as strings.
-  # above template_path option.
-The default is nil
   config.templates = { gallery: 'template code' }

+  # a boolean option to set whether configuration templates are checked first or file system templates
+  config.check_config_templates_first = true

   # an array of helper modules to make available within templates
   config.helpers = [CustomerHelper]